 - Seeing if one of your friends or family members is willing to be an egg donor or gestational carrier.
 Beware: there are specific requirements and pretty rigorous screening for both of these processes.
 In addition, both you and your potential known donor/surrogate will both need to be emotionally ready for the effect this major decision can have on your relationship.

 - Finding financial aid through research grants or charities such as the Gay Parenting Assistance Program (GPAP) offered by Men Having Babies.

 - Getting to know your insurance.
 Call and speak to a representative.
 There may be more same-sex coverage than you think – for instance, some insurance providers will cover certain costs of IVF, but not surrogacy.
 It’s always good to know the extent of your fertility coverage.

 - Finding a fertility financing company (i.e. CapexMD) to help you attain needed funds.

 - Taking a breath!
 You don’t need to rush into everything.
-Start small by having a semen analysis.
-This is a great place to begin and it’s likely covered by insurance.
+Start small by getting your semen analysis done.
+This is a great place to begin and it’s a diagnostic test likely covered by insurance.

 The financial aspects of this journey can seem overwhelming, but there are some easy first steps that you can take to get a handle on the process.
 A semen analysis is a great way to get started with the surrogacy process, and gives you valuable information about your own fertility!